Coffee cup spilled on a book

 // Doing something else with My Neighbor Totoro

-Notice we wrote a debugging statement inside the Where method, and we looped through the result twice.
+We wrote a debugging statement inside the Where method, and we looped through the result twice.
 The output shows the debugging statements twice.
 One for every time we looped through the result.
-There was no caching whatsoever.
-The LINQ query was evaluated every time.

 var movies = new List<Movie>